WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 5. How can the flow rate through a combination valve be increased

-Flow rate can be increased by using larger orifices, such as banana or C‑shaped slots, while keeping adequate support for the diaphragm and sufficient sealing land to prevent leakage.
+Flow rate through the umbrella section can be increased by using larger orifices, such as banana or C-shaped slots, while keeping adequate support for the diaphragm and sufficient sealing land to prevent leakage.
+For the duckbill section, flow is increased by adjusting slit length and geometry.

 Hot tags: Duckbill Valve Breast Pump, Umbrella Valve, Umbrella Check Valve, Combination Valve Working Principle, Combination Valve Operation, Multi Function Valve Design, Integrated Check And Control Valve, Combination Valve Flow Control, Industrial Combination Valves, Combination Valve Mechanism, Fluid Control Combination Valve, Combination Valve Applications, Combination Valve Design Basics